 Horseshoe Draw Sediment Control and Stormwater Recharge Project

-The Horseshoe Draw Sediment Control and Stormwater Recharge Project is located on the San Jose Ranch, on the east side of the San Pedro River, and is managed by Cochise County.
-The goal of the project is to prevent further erosion of a healthy sacaton grassland and control excessive sediment and e coli from being flushed into the San Pedro River.
-It is estimated that the large detention basin will also recharge some water to the aquifer.
+The Horseshoe Draw Project is located on the San Jose Ranch, on the east side of the San Pedro River, and is managed by Cochise County.
 Project studies and planning were conducted in 2015-2016, with design and construction completed in 2017.
 Project operation also began in 2017.
-Surface water monitoring began in 2016, one year before project construction, and is ongoing.
+Ongoing surface water monitoring began in 2016, one year before project construction, and groundwater monitoring began in 2018.

 Click here to read the December 2019 Horseshoe Draw Project Fact Sheet.

 Before the project was constructed, a large head-cut had been steadily eroding Horseshoe Draw upstream of its confluence with the San Pedro River.
 This video was capture with drone survey technology that allows us to compare changes in geomorphology, or the shape of the draw, before and after construction: